QianSong-Cherry/SAR-ZSL/README.md

 Implementation of "EM Simulation-Aided Zero-Shot Learning for SAR Automatic Target Recognition".

 ## System requirements
--Windows 7
+- Windows 7
--Python 3.6+/2.7+
+- Python 3.6+/2.7+
--Tensorflow
+- Tensorflow
--SciPy
+- SciPy
--NumPy
+- NumPy
--MATLAB
+- MATLAB

 ## Datasets
 A few MSTAR samples and simulated T72 data are listed here.
 MSTAR data can be downloaded from https://www.sdms.afrl.af.mil/-datasets/mstar/.

--About 20 MSTAR samples: MSTAR_part.mat
+- About 20 MSTAR samples: MSTAR_part.mat
--Simulation T72: data_simu.mat
+- Simulation T72: data_simu.mat
--Synthetic image: HB06165_with_mstar.mat
+- Synthetic image: HB06165_with_mstar.mat
--VGG19 model: download it at [here](https://pan.baidu.com/s/1nJTTjmZIsneTgv_Uf8DxgA) and store it in './data/'.
+- VGG19 model: download it at [here](https://pan.baidu.com/s/1nJTTjmZIsneTgv_Uf8DxgA) and store it in './data/'.

 ## Target detection
 Use `target_detection` to detect the targets in the synthetic image.
 It read in HB06165_with_mstar.mat, detect the targets, modify the cropped images and save it to ./data/scene_test_181_fans.mat.